cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-llm-large-llms.md

 It is a software-development agent platform for delegating engineering tasks, running agents in isolated workspaces, integrating them with repositories, and automating work such as code changes, pull-request reviews, dependency upgrades, and issue resolution.
 Compared with the interactive workflows of OpenCode and Pi, OpenHands places more emphasis on autonomous, end-to-end execution and running agents locally, in the cloud, or across a team.
 Unlike Hermes Agent and OpenClaw, its primary domain remains software engineering.

+### Token Efficiency for LLM Agents

+When using a hosted model, token consumption appears directly on the invoice.
+With a locally hosted model, the cost is less visible, but it still exists: longer contexts require more computation and memory, while longer responses occupy the inference engine for more time.
+This becomes particularly relevant for agents because tool definitions, command output, logs, retrieved documents, files, and previous messages may be sent to the model repeatedly.

+There are several ways to reduce this overhead, and they target different parts of the agent loop:

+* **Pre-compute compact context.** Elastic's [Knowledge Indicators](https://www.elastic.co/search-labs/blog/pre-computed-context-llm-agent-costs) extract structured facts from source documents before an agent needs them.
+The agent queries these facts instead of repeatedly searching and reading complete documents.
+In Elastic's 96-question experiment, the approach reduced input-token consumption from 174.8 million to 48.3 million while increasing the number of correct answers from 60 to 67.
+After adding indicators that addressed previous incorrect answers, accuracy increased to 88 out of 96 and input consumption fell to 42.6 million tokens.
+However, the authors also document cases in which missing indicators caused the agent to consume more tokens than the baseline.

+* **Compress context before it reaches the model.** [Headroom](https://github.com/headroomlabs-ai/headroom) compresses tool output, JSON, logs, files, conversation history, and RAG results.
+This is not "compression" in the file-compression sense!
+Headroom is closer to summarization plus structured reduction.
+It replaces raw context with a smaller, task-oriented representation that often contains the sufficient facts needed for the next reasoning step.
+It selects different compressors for structured data, code, and prose, while retaining the original content locally so that the agent can retrieve it when necessary.
+Cost falls because the provider processes fewer input tokens.
+Its README reports reductions of 15-20% for coding-agent workloads and 60-95% for JSON data.
+Accuracy survives only when the reducer preserves the facts needed for the question or when the model retrieves the original before answering.

+* **Create a reusable structural representation.** [Graphify](https://github.com/Graphify-Labs/graphify) converts code and related project material into a queryable knowledge graph.
+Code is parsed locally using tree-sitter, and the resulting `graph.json` can be queried without rereading the complete repository for every question.
+This moves part of the work from repeated context ingestion to a one-time indexing step followed by targeted graph queries.
+Graphify is therefore closer to retrieval optimization than to conventional token compression.

+* **Constrain the model's output.** [Caveman](https://github.com/JuliusBrussee/caveman) installs a skill that instructs coding agents to answer tersely while preserving code, commands, paths, URLs, and error messages.
+Its README reports an average reduction of 65% in output tokens across ten test prompts.
+The distinction between input and output tokens is important: the primary mode reports no input-token reduction, does not reduce reasoning tokens, and adds approximately 1,000-1,500 input tokens per turn for its own instructions.
+Consequently, total session savings can be substantially lower than 65%, and an already-terse workflow may consume more tokens rather than fewer.

+These approaches are complementary rather than interchangeable.
+Knowledge Indicators and Graphify try to prevent repeated searches through large sources.
+Headroom reduces the size of material added to the context.
+Caveman reduces what the model writes after processing that context.
+An agent could use all three categories at the same time.

+Token counts should also not be evaluated in isolation.
+A useful comparison should measure answer correctness, input and output tokens, number of agent steps, wall-clock time, and failed or repeated tool calls.
+Removing context saves tokens only when the agent can still reach the correct result without additional searches, retries, or corrective prompts.

 ## Footnotes